 Congestion Management Process (CMP) - Systematic process for managing congestion.
-Provides information on transportation system performance and finds alternative ways to alleviate congestion and enhance the mobility of people and goods, to levels that meet state and local needs.
+Provides information on transportation system performance and finds alternative ways to alleviate

 Congestion Mitigation and Air Quality Improvement Program (CMAQ) - a categorical Federal-aid funding program created with the ISTEA which directs funding to projects that contribute to meeting National air quality standards.
 CMAQ funds generally may not be used for projects that result in the construction of new capacity available to SOVs (single occupant vehicles).